jnozzi/cocoadev.com/markdown/FileSize.md

 ----

-You could get an General/NSData object from the General/NSTextView's contents, and do a [dataObject length] on that.
+You could get an NSData object from the NSTextView's contents, and do a [dataObject length] on that.

 ----

-I'm trying to get the file size for a file/folder, and using General/NSFileManager's directoryAttributesAtPath:traverseLink: works (using objectForKey:General/NSFileSize) but it returns the length of the file and I want/prefer to get the size it takes up on disk.
+I'm trying to get the file size for a file/folder, and using NSFileManager's directoryAttributesAtPath:traverseLink: works (using objectForKey:NSFileSize) but it returns the length of the file and I want/prefer to get the size it takes up on disk.
 For example, for a text file, Finder says it's 211 bytes, but takes 4K on disk, and the .Mac Backup program also says 4K.
 Is there a way to get this?
-General/NSFileManager's method returns the 211 bytes, but I want to get the 4K.
-Or is that unnecessary (btw I'm making a backup function in my app). --General/KevinWojniak
+NSFileManager's method returns the 211 bytes, but I want to get the 4K.
+Or is that unnecessary (btw I'm making a backup function in my app). --KevinWojniak

 ----

 Finder is returning the file size expressed in a multiple of disk page sizes.
 IIRC from my Traditional Mac OS days, HFS and HFS+ support a variable page length scheme, depending entirely on the size of the HFS volume in question.
 Also, page sizes may not be the same between file types (HFS, HFS+, UFS, NFS, FAT32, AFS, AFP, etc.).
 So ... a complete solution would be to ask the User what string encoding they intend to use, get the size of the file in that string encoding, ask User where they intend to save the file, use statfs to find out what the fundamental block size is for that file system, and then produce a value accordingly.

-off_t logicalSize = General/FileSizeForTheUsersIntendedStringEncoding(); // you know what to do here
-int blockSize = General/GetTheBlockSizeForTheUsersIntendedFileSystem(); // call statfs
-off_t physicalSize = size / blockSize + ((size % blockSize) ?
+off_t logicalSize = FileSizeForTheUsersIntendedStringEncoding(); // you know what to do here int blockSize = GetTheBlockSizeForTheUsersIntendedFileSystem(); // call statfs off_t physicalSize = size / blockSize + ((size % blockSize) ?
 1 : 0 );

 Another solution is just to round up to 4k.

-off_t logicalSize = General/FileSizeForTheUsersIntendedStringEncoding(); // you know what to do here
-off_t physicalSize = size / 4096 + ((size % 4096) ?
+off_t logicalSize = FileSizeForTheUsersIntendedStringEncoding(); // you know what to do here off_t physicalSize = size / 4096 + ((size % 4096) ?
 1 : 0 );